RohanUBC/STAT-447C-Final-Project/README.md

 URL: https://fred.stlouisfed.org/series/UNRATE

-**US Bureau of Labor Statistics (BLS):** Just like the dataset from the US Federal Reserve, his dataset offer historical data on monthly US unemployment rates (from 1948 to 2024) and their associated economic indicators.
+**US Bureau of Labor Statistics (BLS):** Just like the dataset from the US Federal Reserve, this dataset offer historical data on monthly US unemployment rates (from 1948 to 2024) and their associated economic indicators.

 URL: https://data.bls.gov/pdq/SurveyOutputServlet